Haris0059/it-2004/README.md

 Datasheet Link: https://docs.google.com/spreadsheets/d/14xHdWOUENASgu0pJXP3XlSJQYpYoq3IWyOT4fn0_YZA/edit?usp=sharing

 ### What does Data show:
 Data shows that the Long Double Algorithm is the only one which makes mistakes.
-This is because the algorithm sums numbers in sequence and it doesn't have any error correction.
+This is because the algorithm sums numbers in sequence and it doesn't have any error correction, while Kahn and Knuth Sum have error correction implemented.
+Pairwise algorithm avoids the program fully with dividing problem into smaller parts and summing up them.

 ### How the Global sum problem affects parallelization:
 The global sum problem significantly affects parallelization because of an inherent limitation of finite-precision arithmetic: non-associativity